okok147/Flutter-UI-Reality/mobile_application_activity_04/README.md

     - A good Start
     To do:
     - Use CustomIcon + dio for building appBar's content
-    - To use DateTime for 'x' mins ago
+    - Use DateTime for 'x' mins ago
-    - To use flutter_shimmer for chart effect!
+    - Use flutter_shimmer for chart effect!